naitian/naitian.github.io/src/index.md

 ## Updates

+- Dec.
+2024: I will be traveling to CHR in Aarhus -- excited to meet folks there (hej!)
+- Nov.
+2024: I passed my prelim exams, and also turned 25! (old!)
+- Nov.
+2024: Our paper on [measuring diversity in Hollywood](https://www.pnas.org/doi/10.1073/pnas.2409770121) has been published to PNAS (science!)
+- Sep.
+2024: My paper [Once More, With Feeling](https://naitian.org/once-more-with-feeling) has been accepted to CHR 2024! (yippee!)
 - Apr.
-2024: Our paper on linguistic variation in memes has been accepted! (whoo!)
+2024: Our paper on linguistic variation in memes has been accepted to NAACL 2024! (whoo!)
 - Oct.
 2023: I presented at NWAV51 about how zero-shot text-to-speech models erase phonological variation (schwa!)
 - Mar.
 2023: The NSF awarded me the Graduate Research Fellowship (wild!)
 - Aug.
 2022: I started my PhD at UC Berkeley (omg!)